AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-folder-level.md

     >[!NOTE]
     >
-    > The last indexed status of the Folder profile is displayed on the top after you save the file.
+    > The last indexed status of the folder profile is displayed on the top after you save the file.

 Learn more about how to view and add [AI-based smart suggestions](../user-guide/authoring-ai-based-smart-suggestions.md) to add content references while authoring in the Web Editor.